-2.2 Key consumer impacts
+1.2 Key consumer impacts

 - △ The Committee brought together practitioners with experience in and commitment to the care of people with cardiac conditions to examine how well the descriptions of Medicare items match current clinical practice and meet the needs of Australians.
 Consumer representatives were on the Committee and every Working Group.
-The consumer impacts summary (Section 4.4) provides more detail on consumer impacts.
+The consumer impacts summary (Section 3.4) provides more detail on consumer impacts.
 There is also a list of all the reviewed items, written in plain English, in Appendix A Summary for consumers. - △ Changes have been recommended for some items that are no longer up to date.
 Some items are no longer used, and some should not be used because clinical best practice has changed since they were originally described.
-These items have been recommended for deletion. - △ The majority of the work conducted by the Committee focused on clinical issues and the provision of clinical services.
+These items have been recommended for deletion.

+- △ The majority of the work conducted by the Committee focused on clinical issues and the provision of clinical services.
 As a result, the consumer representative relied frequently upon the advice of the clinicians regarding how consumers would be affected. - Δ The consumer representative used the following framework to assess recommendations: - Safety: None of the recommendations negatively affect the safety of cardiac services. - Quality: Many of the recommended changes are intended to improve quality, primarily by aligning the reimbursement system with evidence-based practice. - Access: The recommendations do not negatively affect appropriate access.
 However, some patient groups have been receiving services that they do not need, which can result in either negative health impacts or unnecessary cost.
 Inappropriate access was restricted where possible. - Effectiveness: None of the recommendations reduce the effectiveness of cardiac services.
-The Committee did recommend that the MSAC consider allowing GPs to order CT scans of heart arteries (at present, only specialists can order these scans), but this is expensive and is not yet supported by strong evidence, so this recommendation might not be approved. - Cost-effectiveness: The recommendations will have a positive effect on cost-effectiveness because they make it easier to determine which patient groups should have access to specific tests and treatments. - Accountability: Many of the changes include wording that facilitates future auditing for quality purposes.

-Data collection: Data collection for research, monitoring and auditing presents a huge opportunity for a revised MBS, and the recommendations should improve the opportunities to use this data for targeted research in the future.
+The Committee did recommend that the MSAC consider allowing GPs to order CT scans of heart arteries (at present, only specialists can order these scans), but this is expensive and is not yet supported by strong evidence, so this recommendation might not be approved. - Cost-effectiveness: The recommendations will have a positive effect on cost-effectiveness because they make it easier to determine which patient groups should have access to specific tests and treatments. - Accountability: Many of the changes include wording that facilitates future auditing for quality purposes. - Data collection: Data collection for research, monitoring and auditing presents a huge opportunity for a revised MBS, and the recommendations should improve the opportunities to use this data for targeted research in the future.

-2.3 Next steps for these recommendations
+1.3 Next steps for these recommendations

-△ These recommendations have been endorsed by the Taskforce and will be recommended to the Government.
+△ The Committee's recommendations will be considered by the Taskforce, along with feedback received during public consultation.
+The Taskforce will decide if these should be endorsed and recommended to the Government.
 The Government will then decide which recommendations to implement, and the Department of Health and other relevant agencies will work to implement them.
 This process may take some time.

-3. About the Medicare Benefits Schedule (MBS) Review
+2. About the Medicare Benefits Schedule (MBS) Review

-3.1 Medicare and the MBS
+2.1 Medicare and the MBS